 Greenbelters NOT on their way to work in the city can continue southward along the Anacostia to, for example, Kenilworth Aquatic Gardens.
 (A nice alternative to getting there via the stress-inducing Route 295).

 Bladensburg Waterfront Park rents a nice assortment of bikes, for $10 an hour (for county residents), helmet and lock included.
 Available 9-4, year-round.
 I chose the 12-speed cruiser and found the gears super-easy to operate.
 More rental information here.

 To help riders passing Blandensburg Waterfront Park on the new section of the trail, the parks authority installed two handy features, inches from the trail and from the bathrooms – a Hydration Station and (in dayglo green), a Dero Fixit Repair Station.

 Free for Seniors – Who Knew?

-On Mondays, all equipment rentals (bikes and boats) are free at Bladensburg Waterfront Park for residents 60 and up.
+On Mondays in May through September, all equipment rentals (bikes and boats) are free at Bladensburg Waterfront Park for residents 60 and up.
 (Good to know, since $10/hour and no day rate is kinda pricey for a bike rental.)
 The park makes no mention of this on its website or brochure but thankfully Steve Skolnik knew about it and let me know.
 What Steve didn’t know, despite his many trips to the park, is that they rent bikes.
 And no wonder – the park’s sign about rentals makes no mention of bikes, just boats.
 And the bikes are stored out of sight.

 Thanks to those who contributed to this article: Aaron Marcavitch for Maryland Milestones.
 Avid cyclists Steve Skolnik and Tom LeaMond.